 The Purchase Contract and Addenda

-Once you’ve found the home you wish to purchase, I’ll work with you to structure an offer based on property and market conditions.
-I’ll prepare the purchase contract and advise you of protective contingencies; home inspections, appraisal and financing, warranties, and title and escrow arrangements will also be detailed in the offer.
+Once you’ve found the home you wish to purchase, I’ll guide you through making an effective offer based on property and market conditions.
+I’ll prepare the purchase contract and advise you of protective contingencies, home inspections, appraisal and financing, warranties, title and escrow arrangements — all of which will be detailed in the offer.